 10. Optimize Existing Content

-If you failed at content optimization in the past, you can still go back and audit old posts to make them better.
+If you failed at content optimization in the past, you can still go back and do a content audit to make them better.
 Check Google Search Console for pages that have a significant number of impressions but few clicks.
 Then, identify the highest volume keywords ranking a page and add them to the meta tags and headings.
-Then sprinkle some long tail keywords throughout the content.
+Finally, sprinkle in some long-tail keywords for added SEO benefit.

 This is by no means an exhaustive content optimization list, but it will definitely give you some quick wins.